By clicking "Start Submission", you agree to be contacted by the host regarding this opportunity.

 Q. What are the details of the winner's trip to Kyoto?

-A. The recipient of the HARIBAN AWARD will receive an expenses-paid trip to Kyoto for two weeks in autumn/winter 2021 to work with the Benrido printers.
-The prints will be exhibited in the winners solo exhibition in 2022 *For the exhibition the artist will be responsible for his or her own travel expenses to attend the exhibition.
-The exact date for the exhibition is to be announced.
+A. The recipient of the HARIBAN AWARD 2022 will receive an expenses-paid trip to Kyoto for two-weeks from April 2023 to work with the Benrido printers.
+The prints will be exhibited in the winners solo exhibition in 2023 *For the exhibition the artist will be responsible for their own travel expenses to attend the exhibition.
+The exact date for the exhibition is to be announced once the residency is completed.